duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

 # Multiple form submit buttons for different actions

-you can use rails builder
+you can use rails builder to show two buttons

   ~~~
   <%= f.submit "Some label" %>